Taylor Booth (soccer): Utrecht

 On January 28, 2022, Booth signed a pre-contract with Eredivisie club Utrecht to join the team as a free agent in the summer.

-After scoring a goal in both of Utrecht’s league matches during November 2022, booth was named the November Eredivisie Player of the Month.
+After scoring a goal in both of Utrecht's league matches during November 2022, Booth was named the November Eredivisie Player of the Month.

+Booth scored his first goals of the following league campaign by way of a hat-trick, the first of his career, against FC Volendam on February 4, 2024; his brother, Zach, also scored in the match.

+Twente

+On February 4, 2025, Booth signed a three-and-a-half-year contract with Twente.